ngokhoa1202/cs-note/programming/javascript/vanilla-javascript/fundamentals/promise/Promise.md

 f().then(alert); // 1
 ```
 - `await` is only allowed in `async` function.
 The JavaScript runtime employs a <mark class="hltr-yellow">single-threaded event loop</mark> architecture rather than thread creation.
 When encountering asynchronous operations, the runtime <mark class="hltr-yellow">delegates these tasks to underlying system APIs</mark> while the <mark class="hltr-yellow">main JavaScript thread continues executing subsequent code</mark>, which is known as *cooperative concurrency*.
 The runtime manages completion notifications through *callback queues and the event loop*.
 	- The complete runtime environment requires sophisticated *multi-threaded coordination* at the system level to deliver the asynchronous capabilities that modern applications require.
-For instance, Linux employs `epoll`, `macOS` and `BSD` employ `kqueue`, Windows employs I/O Completion Ports.
+For instance, Linux employs `epoll`, MacOS and BSD employ `kqueue`, Windows employs I/O Completion Ports.
--
 ```Javascript title='async await in Javascript'
 async function f() {